GUARANTEED EXPERT BIRD CONTROL

 -

-Bell Bird Control is very concerned about the spread of Avian Flu (called highly pathogenic avian influenza (HPAI) or simply bird flu in all of its forms: H5N1 D1.1 genotype, H5N1 B3.13 genotype, and H5N9) in the US.
-We are tracking the news closely and note that encounters with birds and their droppings are suspected disease vectors.
+Bell Bird Control is tracking the news closely and notes that encounters with birds and their droppings are suspected disease vectors.
 The bird flu outbreak has affected wild bird populations, which then in turn intermingle with farm animals, wild mammals, and poultry farms.
 The results have been infected cows, flu found in raw milk and dairy, the spread of illness and subsequent culling of chickens, egg-laying hens, and ducks.
 Wild fowl, large cats, and domestic cats have all gotten ill.

 During this outbreak of HPAI, there has been transmission to 70 people in the US causing 1 fatality.
 Scientists are concerned about the flu morphing and evolving to allow human to human transmission.